- Clinical science

 - Soft tissue: connective tissue deficiency → ↑ increased risk of umbilical and inguinal hernias; marked hyperextension of joints may occur

 Organ malformations and associated conditions

 - Heart: ; in ∼ 50% of cases – atrioventricular septal defect (∼ 40%); , ventricular septal defect; (∼ 30%), atrial septal defects (∼ 15%), tetralogy of Fallot (∼ 5%)

 - Gastrointestinal tract: duodenal atresia/stenosis; , annular pancreas, imperforate anus; , enlargement of the colon, rectal prolapse; , Hirschsprung disease

 - Urogenital system: hypogonadism, cryptorchidism, decreased fertility in men

-- Further features: hypothyroidism; , celiac disease, sleep apnea; , hearing loss; due to recurrent otitis media, ↑ risk of leukemia (acute lymphoblastic leukemia, acute myeloid leukemia); , ↑ risk of Alzheimer disease (75% of individuals affected by age of 40 years), ↑ risk of developing epilepsy
+- Further features: hypothyroidism; , celiac disease, sleep apnea; , hearing loss; due to recurrent otitis media, ↑ risk of leukemia (acute lymphoblastic leukemia, acute myeloid leukemia); , ↑ risk of early-onset of Alzheimer disease (75% of individuals affected by age of 40 years), ↑ risk of developing epilepsy

 Height and development